wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-properties/includes/4-set-process-concurrency-policy.md

     ![A field that specifies the max instances of the process that can run concurrently.](..\media\max-instances-concurrency-policy.png)

 1. In the **If this limit is reached** dropdown menu, select the desired action to be performed when the limit is reached.
-You can choose between adding processes to a queue or cancelling.
+You can choose between adding processes to a queue or canceling.

     ![A dropdown menu that determines what action will be performed when the limit is reached.](..\media\if-limit-is-reached-concurrency-policy.png)